Mechanism of circular polarization in giant pulses and fast radio bursts: Application to nanoshot pairs

-Additionally, pair plasmas are found to exhibit an efficient pile-up by relativistic radiation pressures \cite{Weng-ppcf}, due to much smaller mass density compared to electron-ion plasmas.
-In one-dimensional PIC simulation, this snow-plow effect terminates until plasmas become dense enough to completely reflect incident waves.
-In real space, it should be inhibited by transverse diffusion of pair plasmas, owing of a finite beam width of relativistic waves.
-With these considerations, the final plasma frequency is expressed as
+Additionally, relativistic radiation pressure can efficiently compress pair plasmas \citep{Weng-ppcf}, owing to their much lower mass density compared to electron-ion plasmas.
+One-dimensional PIC simulations demonstrate that this compression terminates until plasmas become dense enough to reflect incident waves.
+However, in real space, this relativistic-induced opacity is mitigated by transverse diffusion of pair plasmas.
+The plasma frequency term can be expressed as